laidav/ng-mix/README.md

 ```

-- Provide the injector to the mixins by passing it into the super call in the constructor.
+- Provide the injector to the mixin(s) by passing it into the super call in the constructor.

 [Back to top](#table-of-contents)